Skip links

 Tools to measure the ecological footprint

 There are several tools and calculators available online that help us understand our impact.
 These calculators ask us for details about our consumption habits and lifestyle, and in return, they give us a figure that represents our footprint.
-If you are interested in calculating your footprint, click here.
-Organizations like the Global Footprint Network offer resources for individuals and companies to calculate their footprint and see where they can improve.
+If you are interested in calculating it, click here.
+Organizations such as the Global Footprint Network offer resources for individuals and companies to calculate their footprint and see where they can improve.

 Why is this useful to know?